 An articulation agreement with the Vermont Tech A.S. degree program in Respiratory Therapy guarantees admissions for CCV students who complete the required courses with a grade of B or higher, beginning the following fall semester provided they complete the application process in a timely way.
 Graduates of the Respiratory Therapy program are in high demand and work in hospitals or other acute-care settings or are employed in clinics, physicians’ offices or skilled nursing facilities.

 The Vermont State Colleges

-As of fall, 2002, credits taken anywhere in the Vermont State Colleges system will appear automatically on any VSC school transcript and will no longer be treated as transfer credits within the VSC.
+Note: As of fall, 2002, credits taken anywhere in the Vermont State Colleges system will appear automatically on any VSC school transcript and will no longer be treated as transfer credits within the VSC.
 This means students will no longer have to request CCV transcripts be sent to other VSC colleges.
 It also means that all grades for CCV courses (including “W”, “D” and “F”) will move with a student from CCV to another VSC college.
 Also, beginning with fall ’02 semester, grades earned at CCV will also automatically factor into a student’s grade point average after transfer into another VSC degree program.